Saadkhan-188/Forecasting-TTC-Subway-Delays-2022-2024-DSI_ML_Team8/README.md

 ## Next Steps

 - Final legends/labels in visualizations
-- Increase sample size: include historical records from 2014 onward
+- Increase sample size: include historical records
 - Build internal dashboard or reporting tool to visualize forecasts and improve delay awareness across TTC operations
 - Investigate why delays occur less frequently at Union Station—despite being a high-traffic hub—and assess whether its operational strategies can be applied to other delay-prone stations